manekiyong/Triton-PyTorch/README.md

 - `data_type`: For each input and output, the `data_type` needs to specified.
 The valid `data_type` and their PyTorch equivalent can be found in [Triton's Server Model Configuration Documentation](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#datatypes)
 - `dims`: Specify the dimensions of a single input example.
 In cases where the dimension varies (e.g. in the case of width and height of images), `-1` will be listed for those dimension (Example shown in `Triton\models\bert\config.pbtxt`, where texts have varying sequence length)

 The example in this repository describes the very basic Triton repository for PyTorch.
-All other specifications and configurations of `config.pbtxt` (e.g. `version_policy`, `max_batch_size` etc) can be found in the [Documentation](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md)
+All other specifications and configurations of `config.pbtxt` (e.g. `version_policy`, `max_batch_size` etc) can be found in the [documentation](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md)

-## Serving Triton Server
+## 3. Serving Triton Server
+Image needs to be built from Dockerfile first if running by `docker run`, else the base image will be pulled from Docker Hub and be used instead.
+This is not necessary if `docker-compose` is used since `docker-compose.yml` specifies the build path.

 ### By Docker Run
 Execute the following command to run tritonserver as a standalone service.
 In the following example, only 1 GPU is used, and version `22.02-py3` of `tritonserver` is used.
 - `docker run --gpus=1 --rm -p8000:8000 -p8001:8001 -p8002:8002 -v$(pwd)/Triton/models:/models nvcr.io/nvidia/tritonserver:22.02-py3 tritonserver --model-repository=/models`

 ### By Docker-Compose